 Expats worried if they will be able to find a certain prescription medication in the country can find out via expat forums and by contacting healthcare providers and local clinics.

 Expats interested in shipping items to Nigeria should note that these must all go through customs clearance.
 Items prohibited from import include drugs, currency and dangerous goods, among other items.
-This list is subject to change.

 Shipping vehicles to Nigeria is a relatively simple process, but vehicles older than 15 years won't be granted entry.
 A clearance fee is paid on each vehicle, and thereafter one can register the vehicle for use.
 Given the high price of cars in Nigeria and the poor condition of the roads, it can be well worth importing a decent four-wheel drive from one's home country.
 Alternatively, buy one through the expat community once settled in.